Yandex Cloud

 6. At the top of the page, click Create revision.

-If you set the minimum logging level, logs of that level and higher will be written to the execution log.
+If you set the minimum logging level, the execution log will contain logs of this level or higher.
 With no minimum logging level set, all container logs will be written to the execution log.

 Logging destinationLogging destination

-If a custom log group is not specified in the container revision parameters or logging is not turned off, the container automatically writes all logs to the default log group for the folder it resides in.
+If no custom log group is specified in the container revision settings or logging remains enabled, the container automatically writes all logs to the default log group of the folder it resides in.

-For logging to a custom log group, provide that log group's ID in the --log-group-id parameter when creating a container revision.
+To write logs a custom log group, provide that log group's ID in the --log-group-id parameter when creating a container revision.
 The log group may reside in a different folder.
-The account used to run the command must have the logging.editor role or higher for the folder.
+The account used to run the command must have the logging.editor role or higher for that folder.

 Minimum logging levelMinimum logging level